PNS-PS5-1819/Sujet-du-Projet/steps/2_student_first.md

   3. Remove the min and max values;
   4. Compute the average execution time with the `N-2` remaining values.

 But it s clear that JMH will give you way more accurate results than this method.

 Find the right graphical representation to present your non-functional benchmark to your customer (bar chart, moustache box, point cloud, ...).

+## Appendix: JMH usage

+[Examples](http://hg.openjdk.java.net/code-tools/jmh/file/tip/jmh-samples/src/main/java/org/openjdk/jmh/samples/) are available to help you kickstart and [understand how things work](http://blog.soat.fr/2015/07/benchmark-java-jmh-fine-tuning/).

+Writing benchmarks can be difficult and [some pitfalls must be avoided](http://www.oracle.com/technetwork/articles/java/architect-benchmarking-2266277.html).
+The following research paper describes clearly those pitfalls and how to avoid them.
+It is easily readable and understandable as really focused on a problem/solution approach.

+> [Automatic Microbenchmark Generation to Prevent Dead Code Elimination and Constant Folding](http://diversify-project.eu/papers/rodriguez-cancio16.pdf) - _<span style="font-size: 0.7em;">Rodriguez-Cancio, Marcelino, Benoit Combemale, and Benoit Baudry.
+"Automatic microbenchmark generation to prevent dead code elimination and constant folding."
+Proceedings of the 31st IEEE/ACM International Conference on Automated Software Engineering.
+ACM, 2016.</span>_